tzolov/ai-observability-demo/README.md

 ```

-The traces would looke like:
+The traces would looks like:

 ![ChatClient with RAG and ChatMemory](/doc/rag_with_memory.png "ChatClient with RAG and ChatMemory")

 On call the `chat-client` calls:
 * the `Before` `question-answer-advisor`.
-Internally it usees the `pg-vector-store` to retrieve the similar documents and the `open-ai-embedding-model` to encode the input user question.
-Internally it uses the OpneAiApi REST client.
+Internally it uses the `pg-vector-store` to retrieve the similar documents and the `open-ai-embedding-model` to encode the input user question.
+Internally it uses the OpenAiApi REST client.
 * the `Before` `prompt-chat-memory-advisor`to retrieve the history and store the user message.
 * then the chat-client uses the `openai-chat-model` (gpt-4o) perform the chatcompletion request.
-Later delgates to inner REST client (OpenAiApi).
+Later delegates to inner REST client (OpenAiApi).
-* finally it vists the `After` QA and memory advisors and returns the response.
+* finally it visits the `After` QA and memory advisors and returns the response.

 ## Function Calling Examples

-Call the funciton `paymentStatus` for 3 different transaciton.
+Call the function `paymentStatus` for 3 different transaction.
-But enforse non-parallel mode.
-So for each transaction the LLM will have to return and spearate tool call masage.
+But enforce non-parallel mode.
+So for each transaction the LLM will have to return and separate tool call massage.

 ```java
     String response = chatClient.prompt()